 One ingredient you should avoid in your rub is anything with sugar.
 Sugar will burn in the air fryer and doesn’t taste good.

-Basic salt and pepper are fine as well as garlic powder, onion powder, chili powder, paprika, dried rosemary, thyme.
+Basic salt and pepper are fine as well as garlic powder, onion powder, chili powder, paprika, dried rosemary, and thyme.

 Oil the Outside